***previously titled "A Beautiful Lie"

-The billionaire couldn't help the bubble of confusion that had formed the second he'd stepped into the Parker residence.
+The billionaire couldn't help the bubble of confusion that grew larger with each passing second he spent in the house.
 He knew Richard Parker, not personally, but he knew of him.
 The city practically drooled at his feet, what with his constant donations and repeat appearances at this or that charity ball.

 Everyone else seemed to lap up the "White Knight" appeal, but Tony could see right through it, could see the tricks of a con man that only another liar could find.
 He knew Richard Parker was a douchebag in disguise, and he'd fully expected his son, superpowered or otherwise, to be exactly the same.

 Which was why he was so confused right now.